annethereshewent/gameboy-typescript/README.md

+# Gameboy Typescript Emulator

 This is a gameboy emulator written in typescript.
-Currently it plays most Gameboy games (a few have been tested to be working), as well as a few Gameboy color games, with some glitches.
+Currently it plays quite a few Gameboy games (a few have been tested to be working), as well as a few Gameboy color games, with some glitches.
+Compatibility varies between browsers with Firefox being the most compatible.

-## Supported Games
+## Tested Games

 - Megaman - Dr. Wiley's Revenge
 - Tetris